am15h/CrypTop12/README.md

-# CrypTop12: CryptoCurrency Dataset
+# CrypTop12: A Dataset For Cryptocurrency Price Movement Prediction From Tweets And Historical Prices

+This is the official repository for the release of the CrypTop12 dataset.
+If you would like to use our research, please cite the following:

-A Dataset For Cryptocurrency Price Movement Prediction From Tweets And Historical Prices.
+A. Garg, T. Shah, V. K. Jain and R. Sharma, "[CrypTop12: A Dataset For Cryptocurrency Price Movement Prediction From Tweets And Historical Prices](https://ieeexplore.ieee.org/document/9680044)," 2021 20th IEEE International Conference on Machine Learning and Applications (ICMLA), 2021, pp. 379-384, doi: 10.1109/ICMLA52953.2021.00065.

+Feel free to reach us out at [tanavshah@gmail.com](mailto:tanavshah@gmail.com) if you have any queries and suggestions for us!

 ## Overview